 Key features:

-• Open-source, meaning there are no licensing fees to utilize it.
+- Open-source means there are no licensing fees for it.

 Pros: